aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-the bubble sizes values of the chart series.
+Gets the bubble sizes values of the chart series.

 **Returns:**
 java.lang.String